All Episodes

 It challenges their assumption.

-Even NBC News had to recognize that what they did um in Georgia looked successful.
+Even NBC News had to recognize that what they did in Georgia looked successful.

-I mean, you know, that that probably killed them to do it.
+I mean, you know, that probably killed them to do it.

-Um, not a lot of social distancing, and very few people with masks on.
+Not a lot of social distancing and very few people with masks on.

-Um look, I'm not gonna back, I'm not telling anybody how to live their lives.
+Look, I'm not going to, I'm not telling anybody how to live their lives.

 I'm not.

-But I I just I would urge a little more caution.
+But I just, I would urge a little more caution.

-I I'm willing to do it for the sake of opening the country as safely as possible, because it's only short term, and get to a baseball game and a football game before they close down everything uh and all things.
+I'm willing to do it for the sake of opening the country as safely as possible because it's only short term and get to a baseball game and a football game before they close down everything and all things.

-But um, so we have some we see what Florida did, and again, we go back Florida, they surrounded the vulnerable, the old people, long-term care facilities, nursing homes, every state agency, National Guard, that's where they put all of their efforts in focus, and it paid off.
+They surrounded the vulnerable, the old people, long-term care facilities, nursing homes, every state agency, National Guard, that's where they put all of their efforts and focus, and it paid off.

 When I saw the first images of nail salons, I was impressed.